fipl-hse/fipl-hse.github.io/source/docs/ctlr_2024/labs/lab_6_pipeline/lab_6.rst

 .. note:: Remember to use ``pathlib`` module in order
           to operate paths.

-.. note:: Call this method during initialization.
+.. note:: Call this method during CorpusManager initialization.

 When dataset is valid, method returns ``None``.
 Otherwise: